Sign up for our newsletter

 Coffee and a Classic If you love to read and are always looking for new suggestions or ideas, check out Coffee and a Classic for a book subscription service.
 The creator, Ashlee Doherty, wants her subscribers to open “a complete experience when they receive their book boxes each month.”
 There are so many classics to choose from that past boxes will never be repeated!
 You can choose from the STARTER Classic Subscription which includes a classic book, coffee, hot tea or hot chocolate, two “bookish” items, and a book mark for less than $30!
 For those looking for a little more, enjoy the STANDARD Classic Subscription which includes a classic book, something to sip on, a snack, a mug, two “bookish” items and a bookmark all packaged in a high-quality photo box for $40. coffeeandaclassic.com

-Originally published in the December 2018 edition of Tampa Bay Parenting Magazine.
+Originally published in the December 2018 edition with new boxes added in the August 2020 edition of Tampa Bay Parenting Magazine.